+RFQ Administrator:

+Betty Osuna

-RFQ Administrator: Betty Osuna UCR Contracts Administration Email: betty.osuna@ucr.edu religion, sex, color, ethnicity, national origin, gender, age, marital status, sexual orientation, gender identity, veteran status, disability, or any other characteristics protected by law have equal access to contracts and other business opportunities with the University.
+UCR Contracts Administration Email: betty.osuna@ucr.edu

+Or download directly from: https://pdc.ucr.edu/contracts/design-professionals-consultants.
+Every effort will be made to ensure that all persons, regardless of race, religion, sex, color, ethnicity, national origin, gender, age, marital status, sexual orientation, gender identity, veteran status, disability, or any other characteristics protected by law have equal access to contracts and other business opportunities with the University.
 Each candidate firm will be required to show evidence of its equal employment opportunity policy.